A Graph-based Approach to Estimating the Number of Clusters in High-dimensional Settings

-Many methods have been proposed for the clustering of high-dimensional data.
-One popular method to deal with the wealth information in the graph is spectral clustering, where the number of clusters is automatically selected by checking the eigenvalues in the eigendecomposition.
-We compare our method with spectral clustering (\cite{john2020spectrum}).

-We examine our method on the Fashion-MNIST image datasets.
-The dataset contains fashion product images from 10 categories.
-The observations are grayscale images centered in a $28 \times 28$ pixel box.
-We select the categories trouser, bag, and ankle boot from the original dataset.
-Some sampled pictures are shown in Figure \ref{fig:fashion}.
-These three categories are well-separated, as shown in the Figure.
-However, due to the limited information provided by the image data and the high-dimensional nature of the pixel data, it is still difficult to distinguish the optimal cluster.
-The dataset includes 60,000 examples in the training set and 10,000 examples in the testing set.
-For each experiment, we randomly select 500 images from the combination of training and testing sets.
-100 experiments are conducted.
+We evaluate our method on the Fashion-MNIST image dataset \cite{xiao2017fashion}.
+This is a dataset of Zalando's article images; it consists of a training set of 60,000 observations and a test set of 10,000 observations.
+Each observation is a grayscale image centered in a $28 \times 28$ pixel box associated with a label from one of 10 classes.
+To illustrate our approach, we select the categories trouser, bag, and ankle boot from the original dataset so that $k^\star = 3$.
+Here, we know the true labels of the images so we can directly assess the methods' performance.
+Examples of the images are shown in Figure \ref{fig:fashion}.
+The high-dimensional nature of the pixel data makes estimating the number of clusters inherently difficult.
+We run 100 experiments, and for each experiment, we randomly select 500 images from the training set to perform clustering.

-In the spectral clustering, the similarity matrix is constructed using a self-tuning kernel to measure the similarity between data points.
-Then, a graph data integration and diffusion procedure to reduce noise was used as described in \cite{john2020spectrum}.
-The similarity graph in the graph-based method is the 80-MST based on the same similarity matrix as the one in spectral clustering.
+We compare our approach to a spectral clustering approach proposed in \cite{john2020spectrum}.
+For the graph-based approach, the similarity graph is the 80-MST constructed from the same similarity matrix as the one in spectral clustering.
 The estimation results are shown in Table \ref{tab:app1}.
-The graph-based method outperforms the spectral clustering in this image data application.
+Compared to the spectral clustering approach, we can see that the graph-based method demonstrates better performance in this application for estimating $k$.